opentripplanner/helsinki2025/index.md

 ## Who will be there?

 Everyone interested in OTP is welcome and there will be a mix of experts and beginners.
-You can expect both technical talks as well as product and community-oriented talks.
+You can expect both technical as well as product and community-oriented talks.

 It will be a great opportunity to meet everyone involved in OTP.